Home / Get answers / Stay secure / Security

 All it takes is one small mistake.
+You accidentally click on a link in a text message, or an online pop-up warning of a computer virus.
 You throw away an account statement without shredding it first.
-You lose your list of account passwords and PIN numbers.
 You forget to put your mail on hold during a vacation.
-You reply to a suspicious email.
+You respond to a suspicious email.

-Those mistakes are ideal opportunities for credit card thieves and scam artists.
-The criminals use your information to make unauthorized purchases.
+Those mistakes are ideal opportunities for fraudsters.
+The criminals use your information to make unauthorized purchases, or gain access to your computer and online accounts.
 Start protecting yourself against credit or debit card fraud and other scams today.

 Password tips